remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_overview.md

 Inside this area, you can manage many elements such as :

-* **Users** : can be added/edited/deleted from this area.
+* **User** : can be added/edited/deleted from this area.
-* **Flavors** : can be added/edited or deleted there.
+* **Flavor** : can be added/edited or deleted there.
 It corresponds to the device's memory presets which define which amount of memory a device can consume.
+* **Disk Flavor** : can be added/edited/deleted.
+It corresponds to the storage capacity for blank operating systems.
-* **Control Protocols** : can be added/edited or deleted from there.
+* **Control Protocol** : can be added/edited or deleted from there.
 It corresponds to the protocol used to access the device.
+* **Hypervisor** : can be added /edited or deleted.
+It corresponds to the software that host the device.
+* **Architecture** : can be added/edited or deleted.
+It corresponds to the processor architecture on which the operating system will run.
-* **Operating Systems** : corresponds to the list of operating systems available to create a container.
+* **Operating System** : corresponds to the list of operating systems available to create a container.
+* **ISO** : can be added/edited or deleted.
+It corresponds to images that can be uploaded or downloaded via an URL.
-* **Device Templates** : configuration templates for every available device can be added/edited or deleted from there.
+* **Device Template** : configuration templates for every available device can be added/edited or deleted from there.

 * **Sandbox** : containers, vms can be started from there.New container can also be created from existing containers.
 * **Instances** : allow the administrator to start/stop/leave every lab from there.
 * **Services** : allow the administrator to start/stop critical system services such as :